edelveart/figurate_numbers/README.md

 f.next
 ```

-If the sequence is defined with `lazy`, to make the numbers explicit we must include the converter method `to_a` at the end.

-Since version **1.4.0**, you can alternatively call from the classes
+Starting with version **1.4.0**, you can also call methods directly from their respective classes.
+This allows you to work with figurate numbers grouped by their geometric dimension:

 ```rb
 PlaneFigurateNumbers.polygonal(3)
 SpaceFigurateNumbers.rhombic_dodecahedral
 MultiDimensionalFigurateNumbers.six_dimensional_hyperoctahedron
 ```

-This ensures that you only use the numbers belonging to each geometric dimension.

 ## 🎶 How to use in Sonic Pi